joshburgess/inferno-most-fp-demo/README.md

 # inferno-most-counter-demo
-A demo showing how to build a React+Redux-like architecture from scratch using Inferno, Most.js, reactive programming, and various other functional programming tools & techniques
+A demo showing how to build a React+Redux-like architecture from scratch using Inferno, Most, reactive programming, and various FP tools & techniques

 ## Instructions: